Basejump-AI/basejump-docs/getting-started/concepts.md

 ### Dataset

 A dataset is a data object that is many rows by many columns.
 In the Basejump UI, datasets are shown with a purple gradient and a table icon.

+## Additional Concepts

+### Basejump credit

+A Basejump credit is the currency used within Basejump to measure how much AI inference is left on your account.
+Two credits is roughly equivalent to a single query/prompt.
+Basejump credits are filled either through regular subscription payments or by paying for additional credits.
+Accounts that use all of their credits and have billing set up will be automatically charged for additional credits.
+Refer to the [pricing page](https://basejump.ai/pricing) to see the basejump credits per tier.